keep-up-app/user-api-endpoint/README.md

 ## Overview

 This repo contains the user source code for the [user endpoint](https://user-api-endpoint.herokuapp.com).
 The endpoint handles *all* that has to do with manipulating user data/information between the application and the data persistency layer (MongoDB Database).
-This is a stateless RESTful API.
+This is a stateless RESTful API (GET, POST, PUT/PATCH, DELETE).

 ## User Object